-- manner that would conflict with, diminish, or infringe upon, 1 - 2 any State agency's obligation to comply fully with - 3 requirements imposed under a court order or State or federal - consent decree applicable to that agency.
-4 - 5 (Source: P.A.
-89-507, eff.
-7-1-97.) - 6 Section 17.
-The Mental Health Developmental and - 7 Disabilities Administrative Act is amended by adding Section - 8 11.4 as follows: - 9 (20 ILCS 1705/11.4 new) - 10 Sec.
+manner that would conflict with, diminish, or infringe upon, any State agency's obligation to comply fully with requirements imposed under a court order or State or federal consent decree applicable to that agency.

+Section 17.
+The Mental Health and Developmental Disabilities Administrative Act is amended by adding Section 11.4 as follows:

+(20 ILCS 1705/11.4 new)

+Sec.
 11.4.
-Care portal for families with children who have - 11 complex behavioral health needs.
-The Department shall - 12 establish and maintain a public-facing Care Portal to serve as - a centralized resource for families with children who have 13 - 14 significant and complex behavioral health needs.
-The Care - 15 Portal shall streamline the process of directing families and - guardians to the appropriate level and type of care for their 16 - 17 children.
-In consultation with the Children's Behavioral - Health Transformation Officer, the Department shall develop 18 - specifications for the Care Portal that ensure automatic 19 - 20 service eligibility matching, transparent data sharing, - 21 regular reporting, and appropriate staffing, among other - 22 items.
-The Department shall, in coordination with the - Departments of Children and Family Services, Healthcare and 23 - Family Services, Juvenile Justice, and Public Health as well 24

-- as the State Board of Education, develop training and 1 communication for school districts, hospital social workers, 2 3 and system partners to demonstrate how individuals can assist a family seeking youth behavioral health services and how to 4 5 access the Care Portal.
-Such training must include information on the applicable federal and State law for the determination 6 of the need for residential placements for educational 7 8 purposes by individualized education program (IEP) teams.
-9 Procedures for use of the Care Portal must not prohibit or limit residential facilities from accepting students placed by 10 11 school districts for educational purposes as determined by the - 13 Section 20.
-The School Code is amended by changing Sections 2-3.163, 14-7.02, and 14-15.01 and by adding Section 14 15 2-3.196 as follows: - 16 (105 ILCS 5/2-3.163)
+Care portal for families with children who have complex behavioral health needs.
+The Department shall establish and maintain a public-facing Care Portal to serve as a centralized resource for families with children who have significant and complex behavioral health needs.
+The Care Portal shall streamline the process of directing families and quardians to the appropriate level and type of care for their children.
+In consultation with the Children's Behavioral Health Transformation Officer, the Department shall develop specifications for the Care Portal that ensure automatic service eligibility matching, transparent data sharing, regular reporting, and appropriate staffing, among other items.
+The Department shall, in coordination with the Departments of Children and Family Services, Healthcare and Family Services, Juvenile Justice, and Public Health as well as the State Board of Education, develop training and communication for school districts, hospital social workers, and system partners to demonstrate how individuals can assist a family seeking youth behavioral health services and how to access the Care Portal.
+Such training must include information on the applicable federal and State law for the determination of the need for residential placements for educational purposes by individualized education program (IEP) teams.
+Procedures for use of the Care Portal must not prohibit or limit residential facilities from accepting students placed by school districts for educational purposes as determined by the IEP team.

+Section 20.
+The School Code is amended by changing Sections 2-3.163, 14-7.02, and 14-15.01 and by adding Section 2-3.196 as follows:

+(105 ILCS 5/2-3.163)